WeirdCuttlefish/highschool-cs-guide/README.md

 # Highschool CS Guide
 ## Extracurriculars

 ## Academics
+I highly reccomend taking either of the AP Computer Science courses if it's offered at your school.
+If your school offers dual enrollment, take it.
+You will save money as well as improve your application and speed up your career.
+If you can't do this, there are tons of online programs offered by MIT, Harvard, etc. which you can use to learn.
 ## Summer Programs
 ### All Years
 1. [**Google Summer of Code**](https://summerofcode.withgoogle.com/) - GSoC is a program designed to introduce contributing to open source projects